runwatch/github-reporter/README.md

 ### 1. Get Your RunWatch API Key

-Obtain your API key from the RunWatch Portal.
+Obtain your API key from the [RunWatch Pipeline Pulse Portal](https://runwatch.io/dashboard/access-keys).
 This will be used to authenticate requests to the ingestion API.

 ### 2. Add GitHub Secret